kbeaugrand/SemanticKernel.Assistants/README.md

 This is assistant proposal for the [Semantic Kernel](https://aka.ms/semantic-kernel).

-This enables the usage of assistants for the Semantic Kernel.
+This enables the usage of assistants for the Semantic Kernel **without relying on OpenAI Assistant APIs**.
+It runs locally planners and plugins for the assistants.

 It provides different scenarios for the usage of assistants such as:
 - **Assistant with Semantic Kernel plugins**